 Society for Neuroscience Presents the Young Investigator Award

-CHICAGO — The Society for Neuroscience (SfN) will present Kafui Dzirasa, MD, PhD, with this year’s Young Investigator Award.
-The $15,000 award, supported by the pharmaceutical company Sunovion, recognizes the outstanding achievements and contributions by a young neuroscientist who has demonstrated scholarly independence.
-It will be presented in Chicago at Neuroscience 2019, SfN’s annual meeting and the world’s largest source of emerging news about brain science and health.
+WASHINGTON, D.C. — The Society for Neuroscience (SfN) will present Viviana Gradinaru, PhD, and Weizhe Hong, PhD, with this year’s Young Investigator Award.
+The $15,000 award, supported by Sunovion Pharmaceuticals, recognizes the outstanding achievements and contributions by a young neuroscientist who has demonstrated scholarly independence.
+The awards will be presented during SfN’s Awards Announcement Week 2020.

 The Society for Neuroscience (SfN) is an organization of nearly 36,000 basic scientists and clinicians who study the brain and the nervous system.